privacy-tech-lab/privacy-pioneer/README.md

 ## 3. Testing

-Privacy Pioneer uses [Jest](https://jestjs.io/) to run unit test in order to maintain the integraty of the extension.
+Privacy Pioneer uses [Jest](https://jestjs.io/) to run unit tests in order to maintain the integrity of the extension.
 All test files live in ./src/tests.
-In order to create new test, either add tests to an existing test file or create a new file that ends with `.test.js`
+In order to create a new test either add it to an existing test file or add it to a new file that ends with `.test.js`

 All tests will be run on GitHub upon creating a pull request.